-There is a popular coating on stainless steel that is called PVD which is being used in manufacturing many furniture and other home decor items.
+There is a popular coating on stainless steel called PVD, which is used to manufacture many furniture and other home decor items.
 This finish is not only beautiful but also enduring.

-PVD coatings are a very thin, yet highly durable coating that can be placed on many different kinds of substrates including stainless steel.
-A vacuum chamber, with very high temperatures, is used to apply the PVD coating.
+PVD coatings are a thin yet highly durable coating placed on many different substrates, including stainless steel.
+A vacuum chamber with very high temperatures is used to apply the PVD coating.
 Though this finish is used a lot in the tech, medical and aerospace industries, it is also used for home decor and home furniture products.

 What is the PVD Stainless Steel Coating?

 PVD coatings are thin-film coatings where a solid material is placed on another material to produce a lasting coat.
 In our case, we place the PVD coating on stainless steel.
-The thin coatings are between 0.5 microns to 5 microns depending on the color and the process required.
+The thin coatings are between 0.5 microns to 5 microns, depending on the color and required process.

 PVD stands for Physical Vapor Deposition.
-Basically what this means in layman’s terms is an extremely thin coat of a metal vapor is placed on the surface of an object through the use of a vacuum chamber and very high temperatures.
+Basically, what this means in layman’s terms is that a skinny coat of a metal vapor is placed on the surface of an object through a vacuum chamber and very high temperatures.

 This is the basic process of producing a PVD stainless steel finish:

 - Vacuum Chamber – The solid material is vaporized in a vacuum chamber.

 - High Temperature – In the vacuum chamber, the temperature is between 122 to 1,112-degree Fahrenheit (50 to 600 degrees Celsius).
 So it is fired at extremely high temperatures.

 - Deposit on Material – In the vacuum chamber, the PVD gets deposited or placed on the material.